ARTIST TALKS

 Herkimer street stoop interviews

-Herkimer Street Stoop Interview is an ongoing community art project with long-term Bed-Stuy residents.
-I set up the camera and the recorder on my stoop and others’, taking portraits and doing interviews with community members.
-I record videos or audio while they talk about their lives and connections to this neighborhood.
+Herkimer Street Stoop Interview is a community art project that pairs portraits with oral histories from long-term Bed-Stuy residents.
+During the pandemic, I set up my camera and recorder on my stoop—and on neighbors’ stoops—to photograph and interview community members as they shared stories about their lives and their deep connections to this neighborhood.